Established Divorce Law Firm Serves Covington, Mandeville and Metairie

 Decisive, dedicated counsel from experienced family lawyers

 When going through a divorce in Louisiana, you’ll likely need to address such matters as the division of property and debts, child custody, child support and alimony.
-At Conroy Law Firm, PLC, we give you the knowledge and resources you need to find success, outlining a carefully planned strategy that eases your emotional and financial burdens.
+At Michael D. Conroy, PLC, we give you the knowledge and resources you need to find success, outlining a carefully planned strategy that eases your emotional and financial burdens.
 Since our firm was established in 1999, we have earned an excellent reputation in the Covington community for providing big firm experience combined with small firm service and personal attention.

 Filing for divorce in Louisiana

 To get divorced in Louisiana, the filing spouse must have lived in the state for at least one year and may file in the parish where either spouse resides.
 There must be grounds for divorce, even where no fault is alleged by or against either spouse.

 In a no-fault divorce, the spouses must have lived apart continuously for the requisite time period prior to moving for entry of a judgment of divorce.
 That time period is 180 days, or 365 days if the couple has minor children.

 A fault divorce may be based on grounds of adultery or one spouse’s conviction of a felony resulting in a sentence of death or imprisonment at hard labor.
 There is no waiting period required in a fault divorce.